Track Layouts

 Enough track is contained in this set to build a 4-lane racing circuit with a lap length of over 25 feet.
 See the Race Sets page for details and all of the track layouts that can be built with just the track from this set.

-The Tomy AFX Super International Race Set, along with providing a good selection of track sections, also includes two 22 VDC power packs, four (4) controllers and four (4) AFX Super G-Plus cars.
+The Tomy AFX Super International Race Set, along with providing a good selection of track sections, also includes two 22 VDC power packs, four (4) controllers and four (4) Tomy AFX Mega-G slot cars.
 The cars included in this set alone often sell for up to $25.00 each, so purchasing this complete set is a truly great deal.

 Listed below is an inventory of the track, slot cars and accessories included in the Tomy AFX Super International Race Set: